epomatti/azure-ml/README.md

 It's time to connect the data sources to the AML workspace.
 These connections should happen via private endpoints.
 Datastore connection is documented, such as in [this page][3] or [this article][4].

-**Create a secret** for the pre-create Application Registration in Entra ID that can be used to setup connections to the data lake.
+👉 **Create a secret** for the pre-create Application Registration in Entra ID that can be used to setup connections to the data lake.
 Optionally, it can also be used for the SQL Server, but it will require an external authentication setup which is not covered here - SQL authentication should be enough for this demo.

-**Register the datastore** in order to securely and productively connect to data resources.
+👉 **Register the datastore** in order to securely and productively connect to data resources.

-Once the datastores are registered, thy become usable via notebooks.
-In this example a file is downloaded from a Blob storage.
+Once the datastores are registered, they become usable via notebooks.
+In the next example a file is downloaded from a Blob storage.

 ```python
 import os